-Your landlord or property manager
+Your rental provider or property manager

-Landlords and property managers (estate agents) must meet the terms of their rental agreement and the Residential Tenancies Act 1997.
+Rental providers (previously known as landlords) and property managers (estate agents) must meet the terms of their rental agreement and the Residential Tenancies Act 1997.
 For more information about these obligations, view our Renting section.

 You can use formal written notices to inform them that you have a problem that needs fixing.
 The notice you use will depend on the problem.

 Use our Notice to residential rental provider of rented premises (97KB Word) to tell your rental provider or property manager that: